Saabbir/resume/src/entries/content/introduction.md

 title: About Me
 ---

-I am a web developer with over 12 years of experience in the front-end and a special background in digital design.
-My focus is on creating engaging, accessible & performant interfaces for humans.
+I am a web developer with over 6 years of experience in front-end web development and a special background in web design.
+My focus is on creating modular, reusable &amp; maintainable user interfaces/components for web sites/apps.
 I am currently looking for new challenges.